Cerebral air embolism

 Cerebral air embolism is rare but can be fatal.
 They may be venous or arterial and are often iatrogenic.

-Presentation is often varied and non-specific but include confusion, motor weakness, decreased consciousness, seizure and loss of vision.
+Presentation is often varied and non-specific but includes confusion, motor weakness, decreased consciousness, seizure, and loss of vision.

 Cerebral air embolism can be within the arterial or venous systems.
 Air can enter both systems directly or cause paradoxical embolus, with a venous air embolus entering the arterial system via a right-to-left shunt.